AlphaStream99/airplaneTrackingWithZipkin/README.md

 Each bar that we see in Zipkin means the time it spent on the wire and the queue (plus in the low-level code of send/receive).
 The blank spaces between the blocks mean how much time it has spent in a service, which is not our focus right now.

 ### Summary of Research
+We have successfully integrated Zipkin tracing into our microservices.
+More details about the same have already been discussed in the above sections.
+Talking about the resuts/conclusions from the trace generated, we can say that Kafka seems to have performance issues for our use case and hence as a further improvement, we can switch to other message brokers like AWS SQS, OPCUA, etc.

 ### Summary of Lessons Learnt
 In this course, while implementing the project we learnt the following things: